-Market to support Self-Schedules of exports at Scheduling Points backed by non Resource Adequacy Capacity. - (dd) The positive difference in quantity between a designated resource's RUC Schedule and
+Market to support Self-Schedules of exports at Scheduling Points backed by non Resource Adequacy Capacity. - (dd) The positive difference in quantity between a designated resource's RUC Schedule and the RUC Schedule of the corresponding Self-Schedule at a Scheduling Point backed by

-(ee) A Scheduling Coordinator shall not schedule an import Self-Schedule to support an export Self-Schedule for a Priority Wheeling Through.
+- non-Resource Adequacy Capacity cannot back additional exports at a Scheduling Point backed by non-Resource Adequacy Capacity scheduled in the Real-Time Market. - (ee) A Scheduling Coordinator shall not schedule an import Self-Schedule to support an export Self-Schedule for a Priority Wheeling Through.
 The transaction is properly scheduled as a Wheeling Through transaction as described in section 30.5.4.